opnfv/domino/docs/userguide/api-documentation.rst

 The following fields are filled in based on arguments passed on via -l/--label and -t/--ttype flags

+Subscribe RPC also supports options for label using --lop=APPEND/DELETE/OVERWRITE and for supported template types using --top=APPEND/DELETE/OVERWRITE.
+When unspecified, the default is APPEND.
+DELETE deletes existing labels (template types) specified in the current call via key -l/--label (-t/--ttype).
+OVERWRITE removes the current set of labels (template types) and sets it to the new set of values passed in the same RPC call.

 .. code-block:: bash

   Supported Template Types